EmilianoSanchez/Android-Meter/README.md

 ##Testing

-The testing activity is supported by the [Android Testing Tool](https://github.com/EmilianoSanchez/Android-Performance-Testing-and-Prediction/tree/master/Android-Testing-Tool) (ATT).
+The testing activity is supported by the [AndroidMeter library](https://github.com/EmilianoSanchez/Android-Meter/tree/master/Android-Meter-Library).
 It is an Android library that automatically performs test plans, i.e., a systemathic execution and measure of component operations with a set of inputs and varying execution conditions.

-Examples using ATT are included in the following Android application projects:
+Examples using AndroidMeter are included in the following Android application projects:
-- [Examples-Android-Testing-Tool](https://github.com/EmilianoSanchez/Android-Performance-Testing-and-Prediction/tree/master/Examples-Android-Testing-Tool): it includes basic testing examples in domains like matrix multiplication and algoritms for solving the Knapsack problem.
+- [Examples-Android-Meter-Library](https://github.com/EmilianoSanchez/Android-Meter/tree/master/Examples-Android-Meter-Library): it includes basic testing examples in domains like matrix multiplication and algoritms for solving the Knapsack problem.
-- [Evaluation-of-Face-Detection-Services](https://github.com/EmilianoSanchez/Android-Performance-Testing-and-Prediction/tree/master/Evaluation-of-Face-Detection-Services): it extends ATT for testing Android Services and Web Services that perform face detection over images.
+- [Evaluation-of-Face-Detection-Services](https://github.com/EmilianoSanchez/Android-Performance-Testing-and-Prediction/tree/master/Evaluation-of-Face-Detection-Services): it extends AndroidMeter for testing Android Services and Web Services that perform face detection over images.

-The core concepts that describe the ATT framework are explained below:
+The core concepts that describe the AndroidMeter framework are explained below:

 ###Component
 A component is an individual runtime software entity that provides services (a set of related functions and data) through an specific interface (API).
 The tool focus on three kind of components: